 “Prehab” for a grade 3 sprain should focus on strengthening the quadriceps and hamstrings prior to the surgery.
 This will improve MCL recovery time after the surgery and prevent significant atrophy.

 Rehab for all MCL sprains: All MCL sprains should include a continuous improvement protocol following the completion of any program.
-This is a state of common practices following a rehab protocol aimed at continually strengthening the nee and muscles around it to prevent future injuries.
+This is a state of common practice following a rehab protocol aimed at continually strengthening the nee and muscles around it to prevent future injuries.

 What exercises for MCL rehab?